pkiel/notebook/_posts/2023-09-15-seawaterChemistryCalculations.md

 author: "Patrick M Kiel"
 date: "2023-09-15"
 categories: [methods, sws]
-description: "Carbonate chemistry and dissolved oxygen are important parameters on the coral reef, influenced by biotic and abiotic factors alike.
-We will learn how to measure and calculate a suite of parameters that impact coral growth, health, and are impacted by climate change."
+description: "Carbonate chemistry and dissolved oxygen are important parameters that capture the main processes occuring on coral reefs, including net productivity and net calcification.
+We will learn how to measure and calculate a suite of parameters that impact coral growth and health and characterize climate change."
 output:
   md_document:
     variant: gfm